 We are an independent nonprofit organization and a partner of the National Endowment for the Humanities.
 Since 1975, we have been promoting the humanities as relevant, meaningful ways to understand the human condition and connect us to each other in order to help strengthen California.
 We produce, fund, create, and support humanities-based projects and programs, eye-opening cultural experiences and meaningful conversations.
-During the past 40 years, California Humanities has awarded over $29 million in grants across the state, reaching every Congressional district.
+For more than 45 years, California Humanities has awarded over $38 million in grants across the state, reaching every Congressional district.

 What Are the Humanities Anyway?

 We hear this question a lot.
 The question is, in itself, a complicated one.
 Often we think about them as academic subjects or fields of inquiry that produce knowledge about human activities, ideas, values, norms, and cultural products: history, literature, jurisprudence, philosophy, religious studies, art history and criticism, anthropology, sociology, as well as newer disciplines such as ethnic, cultural, and gender studies.

 But there are other ways to think about them, too.
 One way might be to see them broadly as a range of activities and practices revolving around cultural life, whatever the setting might be.
 In this sense, anyone who reads a book or listens to a story, appreciates a work of art, reflects upon the meaning of life, records their memories or chronicles an event, passes on a tradition or wonders where it came from, or asks questions about the values and motivations of human actors (past, present, or future) is “practicing” the humanities.